 11.24.7.5 Planned ESS

 The AP can indicate that it is in a planned ESS to assist associated STAs' roaming.
-The AP may indicate it by transmitting an ESS Report element (See 9.4.2.249 (ESS Report element)) in Beacon frames, Probe Response frames, Association Response frames, or Reassociation Response frames.
-If it is transmitted by the APdoes, it indicates whether itthe AP is at the physical edge of the ESS, and can provide a recommendation on the RSSI level to consider for BSS transition.
+The AP may indicate this by including an ESS Report element with a Planned ESS subfield set to 1 (See 9.4.2.250 (ESS Report element)) in Beacon, Probe Response, or (Re-) Association Response frames.
+If The AP may indicate in the ESS Report element it does, it indicates whether itthe AP is at the physical edge of the ESS, and can provide a recommendation on the RSSI level to consider for BSS transition.

 The Planned ESS subfield in the ESS Information field of the ESS Report element indicates whether the AP is part of an ESS which is planned with several BSSs in overlapping configuration, whereby an associated STA may adjust its BSS transition algorithms accordingly.